Why it is Important to Teach Correct Letter Formation!

 • Lower-case letters are far less complicated, requiring fewer pencil lifts to complete the letters.

-• In a young child’s writing all the letters are initially the same size, whether they are capitals or lower case; it is part of the normal developmental path of handwriting.
+• In a young child’s writing, all the letters are initially the same size, whether they are capitals or lower case; it is part of the normal developmental path of handwriting.
 So, the view that teaching capitals letters is easier because they are bigger is not true.

 • Young children who have learnt mostly capital letters first find it difficult to stop, as it is so ingrained into the memory, often using them half way through words and sentences.
 Even when they are older this inappropriate use of capitals creeps back into their work especially if they are tired or concentrating hard on composing their work.